MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-auto-train-forecast.md

         encoding: ascii
 ```

-Begin building the YAML configuration file for the AutoML job with the training data specified as shown in the following example:
+Begin building the YAML configuration for the AutoML job with the training data specified as shown in the following example:

 ```yml
 $schema: https://azuremlsdk2.blob.core.windows.net/preview/0.0.1/autoMLJob.schema.json